 This blog post is a continuation of last month’s ‘The Need for Lean Innovation‘ where we introduce the concept of Lean innovation and make the case for why businesses and organizations need to prioritize learning through experimentation.
+Now, we focus on lean startup thinking.

 A few of the key ideas are: